hengshuaiyao/HengshuaiYao.github.io/gtd_novelty.md

 (ii) In the preconditiong paper, I showed that the iteration with $C^{-1}A^TA$ is faster by improving the spectral properties of $A^TA$.
 According to (i), $C^{-1}A^TA$ has the same **set** of eigenvalues with $A^TC^{-1}A$.
 Let's use $A^TC^{-1}A$ as the iteration matrix then.
-This lead to the so-called MSPBE in the GTD2/TDC paper.
+This lead to the MSPBE in the GTD2/TDC paper.
 In short, the GTD2/TDC paper exploits both **symmetry** and **preconditioning**, both were proposed in the preconditioning paper.
 The GTD2/TDC paper is a warping of the preconditioned update.